-- Course ID : CS305

-- y science Knowledge block : Compulsory - Computer Science
+A Science : Compulsory - Computer Science Knowledge block

-- Number of credits

-- :2 • Credit hours for theory :20

-- Credit hours for practice :0

-- Credit hours for self-study :15 • :
+• Credit hours for theory : 20 • Credit hours for practice : 0 • Credit hours for self-study : 15

-- Prior-course

 The advancement of information technology has changed the way we leave, interact, and work.
 However, it also results in social, ethical, and legal issues that we have to address.
 This course will introduce students important social and professional issues related to information technology and provide opportunities for students to discuss real-world situations where social, ethical, and legal implications are relevant to the information technology profession.